 Applications reaching the second stage of review will be evaluated more comprehensively for factors including: economic and community benefit, business model, technology cluster and alignment with specific University domains of excellence and mission.
-The evaluations will be conducted by a Review Committee comprised of representatives the University of Rochester, High Tech Rochester, Excell Partners, Eastman Business Park, and the community leaders.
+The evaluations will consider academic and research alignment, economic benefit, and community benefits.

 150 Lucius Gordon Drive, Suite 100

-High Tech Rochester (HTR) is the Finger Lakes only state and federally designated business incubator, with nationally recognized entrepreneurial programs.
-HTR is a NYSTAR Regional Technology Development Center, a federal National Institute of Standards and Technology (NIST) Manufacturing Extension Partner (MEP), an Innovation Hot Spot, and a NYSERDA proof-of-concept center (NEXUS-NY) for commercializing clean energy innovations.
-HTR’s Lennox Tech Enterprise Center (TEC) is a Class A facility.
+NextCorps is the Finger Lakes only state and federally designated business incubator, with nationally recognized entrepreneurial programs.
+NextCorps is a NYSTAR Regional Technology Development Center, a federal National Institute of Standards and Technology (NIST) Manufacturing Extension Partner (MEP), an Innovation Hot Spot, and a NYSERDA proof-of-concept center (NEXUS-NY) for commercializing clean energy innovations.

 University of Rochester